kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 ## Trial plan

-Trial plan allows you to install Kyma on Azure, AWS or GCP.
-The Trial plan assumptions are as follows:
+Trial plan allows you to install Kyma on Azure, AWS, or GCP.
+The trial plan assumptions are as follows:
 - Kyma is uninstalled after 30 days and the Kyma cluster is deprovisioned after this time.
 - It's possible to provision only one Kyma Runtime per global account.